Download Brochure

 Book a Viewing

-The village of Ellingham is in the northeast of Northumberland and was once the centre point of an ancient barony that stretched from the Scottish Borders to Jesmond in Newcastle-Upon Tyne.
+The history of Ellingham Hall begins in the village of Ellingham, in the northeast of Northumberland.
+Ellingham village was once the centre point of an ancient barony that stretched from the Scottish Borders to Jesmond in Newcastle-Upon Tyne.
 This barony belonged to the family of Grenville during the reign of Henry I. There are records of an early building on the site of Ellingham Hall, however it wasn’t until the 19th Century that the structure you can recognise today came into existence.
 This Hall was built by and became the home of Sir John Haggerston Bart.
 Later, Edward Haggerston and his wife Mary, upon residence, further enlarged it.

 Since then, the Hall has had a number of unusual uses.
 During the Second World War the land girls dug over what were the tennis courts to provide food, and the reception rooms and Chapel were used as a storage base for tea and flour.